“Two souls dwell, alas, in my breast’ (Faust I)

 Eva says:

-I wonder whether more and more people are actually awakening to this knowledge and whether the brutality of this world could change for the better as a result.
-I wish it could, but I can’t quite believe it, as I haven’t noticed any development in this direction since I’ve been in the world.
-I rather have the impression that things are getting more and more cruel.
-But maybe that’s only due to the one-sided news that you get pressed into your ears every day.
+I wonder whether more and more people are actually awakening to this knowledge and whether this could bring about a positive change in the brutality of this world.
+I would like to believe so, but I can’t quite believe it, as I haven’t noticed any development in this direction since I’ve been in this world.
+I rather have the impression that it is becoming more and more cruel.
+But maybe that’s just because of the one-sided news that we are bombarded with every day.

-To the description above: In this description, the animals come across as very unenlightened, as lowly creatures.
+Regarding the description above: In this description, animals come across as very unenlightened, as lower beings.

-When I watch my dog, I sometimes think that he can meditate much better than I can.
+When I watch my dog, I sometimes think he can meditate much better than I can.
 Or a tree, for example!
-Who told you that it doesn’t meditate?
-And is possibly far more advanced in this discipline than humans?
-Huh?
+Who’s to say it doesn’t meditate?
+And that it might not be far more advanced in this discipline than humans?
+Hm?

 ___________________________________________________________________________________________